fleurinejaegler/pd-screening-project/README.md

 # Parkinson's Disease Screening — Drawings + Voice

-Two independent PD-vs-healthy classifiers (hand-drawn spirals/waves, and sustained-vowel voice recordings), each compared across several models with cross-validation, plus a small app that combines both into one screening tool.
+Two independent PD-vs-healthy classifiers (hand-drawn spirals/waves, and sustained-vowel voice recordings), each compared across several models with cross-validation, small app as a demo that combines both into one screening tool.

+Limitations : a mouse drawing has a very different stroke texture than a hand-drawn scanned image, so the live-app prediction is more of an illustrative demo of the pipeline.

 ## Setup